covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 Datasets
 ========

-By now there are quite a few established panels as well as new studies studying the the impact CoViD-19.
+By now there are quite a few established panels as well as new studies studying the impact CoViD-19.
 Here we list data that we are involved with collecting and/or intensively work with for our analyses.

 The LISS Panel